-I thought of the phrase “family lexicon” independently, in connection with an idea that certain words or phrases, through repetition and association, build family ties, establish identity.
+Before I learned of Ginzburg’s book, I used the phrase “family lexicon”(incorrectly, I think in retrospect) as the domain name for a website of family photographs.
+The project crashed and burned for the best of reasons.
+For more about that, see here.
+Still, I feel a certain propriety toward the idea that certain words or phrases, through repetition and association, build family ties, establish identity.
 I also suspect that some words — possibly the same ones, but possibly not — establish the identity of individuals, set boundaries, alliances, oppositions within that group.